-Our assigned baa2 Profitability score reflects Spar Nord's relatively stable profitability over the last few years, and our expectation that profitability will recover in 2021 supported by the gradual reopening of Denmark's economy.
-We also expect the bank's efforts to impose negative deposit rates will help mitigate the strain on lending margins because of prolonged period of extremely low interest rates.
-On the other hand, the bank will have to issue more expensive (compared with cheap deposits) senior non-preferred (which we classify as junior senior) debt.
+Our assigned baa1 Profitability score reflects Spar Nord's relatively stable profitability over the last few years, and our expectation that profitability will continue improving as the Danish central bank continues hiking the policy rate, allowing for increased net interest margins.
+The bank's efforts in 2021 to impose negative deposit rates helped mitigate the strain on lending margins because of prolonged period of extremely low interest rates.
+On the other hand, the bank will has started issuing more expensive (compared with low cost deposits) senior non-preferred (which we classify as junior senior) debt.
 Spar Nord's profitability is stronger than that of its Danish peers we rate that consolidate MCIs because profitability for low-risk mortgages is typically lower than that for corporate lending.

-The bank's net income-to-tangible assets ratio increased to 1.2% in H1 2021 (H1 2020: 0.5%, full-year 2020: 0.7%).
-The increase in net income compared with the level a year earlier was primarily because of a reversal of DKK101 million in loan loss provisions during the first six months of 2021, compared with DKK234 million in the first six months of 2020.
-Pre-provision income also supported net income, as a 7% increase in net interest income and a 24% increase in net fee and commission income helped offset a 12% increase in operating costs, as a result of the BankNordik Danish business acquisition.
-The Moody's-adjusted cost-to-income ratio reached 63% during H1 2021, slightly higher than its Nordic peers.
+The bank's net income-to-tangible assets ratio decreased to 0.8% in H1 2022 (H1 2021: 1.2%, full-year 2021: 1.2%).
+The decrease in net income compared with the level a year earlier was primarily because of a loss of DKK7 million in market value adjustments and dividends during the first six months of 2022, against an income of DKK216 million in the first six months of 2021.
+The decrease in value adjustments were largely driven by negative adjustments of DKK159 million on the bank's share and bond portfolio, reflecting the turbulence in financial markets since Russia's invasion of Ukraine and increasing interest rates.
+The Moody's adjusted cost-to-income ratio reached 68% during H1 2022, slightly higher than its Nordic peers.